KannonZenetism/the-red-archive/the-chronological-defense.md

 - **Archival Echo: Origen and Symbolic Exegesis** *(Aug 25, 2019)*
   > **Status:** Unfinished draft from a prior blog archive; rediscovered during 2025 retrieval efforts.
   > **Content:** A lone image of Origen and a quote:
-  > *“It is the custom of sacred Scripture, when it wishes to designate anything opposed to this gross and solid body, to call it spirit, as in the expression, ‘The letter kills, but the spirit gives life,’ where there can be no doubt that by letter are meant bodily things, and by spirit intellectual things, which we also term spiritual.”* — *Origen*
+  > *"It is the custom of sacred Scripture, when it wishes to designate anything opposed to this gross and solid body, to call it spirit, as in the expression, 'The letter kills, but the spirit gives life,' where there can be no doubt that by letter are meant bodily things, and by spirit intellectual things, which we also term spiritual."* — *Origen*
   > **Significance:**
   > - Early imprint of the **Zenetist interpretive ethos**, which privileges symbolic and structural meaning over literalism.
   > - Precursor to the **Revelatory Edenism** lineage.